Adolis García Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- His last appearance was on Sunday against the Texas Rangers, when the righty threw 3 1/3 innings, surrendering six earned runs while allowing five hits.
+- The Mariners have the second-ranked team ERA among all MLB pitching staffs (3.76).

-- The 23-year-old has put up an ERA of 4.39, with 9.4 strikeouts per nine innings, in 17 games this season.
-Opponents have a .230 batting average against him.
+- His last time out came on Tuesday against the Houston Astros, when the right-hander went six innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.